Flag Football Rules

 THE GAME

-The game will be played between teams of 8 players each: 5 males and 3 females.
 Each team must provide its own football.
 Rock Paper Scissors will determine what team begins the game with possession.
-The ball will be placed on the 1 point conversion line to begin the game.
+The loser of RPS chooses the direction their team will attack in the first half.
+The ball will be placed on the 5-yard line to begin the game.

 Referee's Authority